IF YOU DESIGN GREEN BUILDINGS

 Embodied Carbon Research

-We are also committed to doing work that has impact beyond the scale of individual buildings.
-As such, we do specialized research projects that can for help inform embodied carbon policies and initiatives.
+We are also committed to doing work that has an impact beyond the scale of individual buildings.
+As such, we do specialized research projects that can help inform embodied carbon policies and initiatives.
 For example, we did a study for the City of Vancouver to understand the maximum embodied carbon reduction potential of a concrete high-rise residential building, as well as a study to evaluate the potential overlap between embodied carbon and circular economy policies for low-rise residential buildings.
 We also developed a report for the National Research Council that compares WB-LCA software tools and proposes features that may improve such tools.
 Note that this study has not been published yet.

 Presentations and Events on Embodied Carbon

 We are passionate about sharing the importance of embodied carbon.
 As such, we frequently give talks at conferences and lunch and learn presentations to architects, engineers, developers, policy-makers, etc. We put a lot of effort into staying up to date on the latest research and developments around embodied carbon, compiling this information into a compelling and informative presentation.
 You will find a copy of our latest presentation further down this website.